 My sister Lolly was planning her wedding and we were all very excited.
 The seamstress was sewing her wedding dress and we were planning a bridal shower.
 In those days we did not know of any games to be played at bridal shower, all we focused on was drenching her with water; that was pure fun.
 After finishing her Grade 11 exams and doing extra secretarial classes privately, she had opened her very own secretarial school.
 Starting with just one student, she diligently got dressed professionally every day to teach her student.
 After a while, her classroom extended from one to so many students, she had to teach morning, afternoon and evening classes.
 I was always so very proud of her determination to be successful at whatever she did and to do it to the best of her ability.

 Her wedding was kept very simple with just family, her students and close friends; it was kept at the beautiful cottage where dad’s four children lived before migrating.
 Her wedding dress was sewn by a seamstress; satin white material with pearl beads.
 She was a very happy beautiful shy bride on her wedding day.
 My sister was getting married, everyone seemed to be moving away one after another, I felt sad but at the same time, happy for her.
 She was beginning her new chapter in life with the person she loved.
 After the wedding, the bride, her students and I, went on a horse cart ride around the town.
 Her wedding dress flowing in the wind and we were laughing and singing songs happily.
 Her students felt like part of our family since her classroom was at the lower level of our home.
 They all loved mom and complemented her on the daily tantalizing and delicious scent of the meals she cooked.
-Our kitchen was right next to the classroom, only a half wall divided the two.
-The section which Rudy and his family lived before migrating and the walls did not go all the way up to the ceiling.
+Our kitchen was right next to the classroom which was in the section where Rudy and his family lived before migrating and the walls did not go all the way up to the ceiling.

 Met my husband Ned in 1988, we were both very young.
 He was twenty and I was twenty-one years old.
 He was tall, slim and very handsome.
 I think what attracted me to him was his shy and humble personality.
 He was not vain like most of the other boys.
 He was the cousin of Lolly’s husband and just out of a relationship that meant a lot to him.
 I met him whenever he brought my brother-in-law over and we began talking.
 We started as just friends chatting, then felt attraction towards each other.
 After dating for six months, he brought home his mom and asked my parents for my hands in marriage.
 I remember how surprised my sisters and parents were.